 - It has a very bold and singular flavor profile (i.e., orange, rosemary, lavender)

 - You have a strong connection with (i.e., you can almost "taste" the flavor by thinking about it without actually tasting it)

-Note: You can also choose a flavor with which you'd like to develop a stronger connection
+Note: You can also choose flavors or essential oils with which you'd like to develop a stronger connection.

 Step 2 (Front of the nose): Take gentle whiffs for 30 seconds while imagining what the smell looks and feels like.
 When was the last time you smelled this scent?